Yes & No: Things Learnt About Feminism

 Boxcopy presents Sliding Door – a limited edition series of artist ephemera.

 Available from the Boxcopy gallery on Petrie Terrace, these will be published in an edition of 100, and feature a different artist each month or so.

 The first edition features Archie Moore and is available at Boxcopy from Saturday 24 May.
-The second edition features Danielle Clej and the July edition featuring Elizabeth Willing is now available from the gallery.
+Further editions feature Danielle Clej, Elizabeth Willing, Dirk Yates and Hayley Brandon.

 Upcoming in 2014

 Boxcopy is gearing up for an exciting 2014 – along with our emerging artist program, this year Boxcopy will commission new works for solo exhibitions by Australian artists: